desicoin/desicoin/README.md

 ----------------

 Desicoin is India's first and only cryptocurrency.
-It is a fork of Litecoin using scrypt as a proof-of-work algorithm.
+It is a fork of Litecoin using scrypt as a proof-of-work algorithm and it is not premined.
  - 90 second block targets
  - subsidy halves in 720k blocks (~2 years)
  - ~150 million total coins